ShrekIsLoveLife/audible-meta-bookmarklet/README.md

 ## Audiobook Meta Data Bookmarklet

+When on an Audible audiobook listing (Audible.co.uk, Audible.com.au, or Audible.com), click the bookmarklet to extract information.

+Clicking each box, will copy the box's information to clipboard.

 ##### Get the Audible Meta Data Bookmarklet
 [Click Here to get Bookmarklet](https://htmlpreview.github.io/?https://github.com/ShrekIsLoveLife/audible-meta-bookmarklet/blob/master/bookmarklet.html "Click Here to get Bookmarklet")